Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Event selection

 \section{Event selection}

-This section describes the event selections for the displaced track and 1$\ell$1T analysis searches, each focusing on different mass splitting regions, and thus relying on distinct strategies exploiting dedicated neural network models.
+This section describes the event selections for the displaced track and 1$\ell$1T searches, each focusing on different mass splitting regions, and thus relying on distinct strategies exploiting NN models.
 For both of the searches, signal regions are defined to isolate the signal processes.
 As later described in Section~\ref{sec:background}, control regions are defined to normalise the background processes and validation regions adjacent to the signal regions are defined to validate the background estimate.